Good Jobs and Schools

 A coalition that spans the district

-The breadth of support is itself a kind of proof: people who have worked alongside Christine, and the organizations that hold legislators accountable, trust her to deliver.
+This breadth of support is proof: people who have worked alongside Christine, and the organizations that hold legislators accountable, trust her to deliver.

 Meet Christine

-Daughter of a public school teacher and a manufacturing-plant worker, raised on union rights and social justice.
+Christine is the daughter of a public school teacher and a manufacturing-plant worker, raised in a union household.
 After UMass Amherst and the Jesuit Volunteer Corps, she went to work at Health Care for All, where she helped write the 2006 Massachusetts health law that became the model for the Affordable Care Act.

-She ran for office to turn those values into law.
-She lives in Somerville with her partner Ryan and their two cats, and she names her own streets, because she fights for them.
+She ran for office to turn her social justice values into law.
+She lives in Somerville with her partner Ryan and their two cats, on the same streets she fights for every day at the State House.

 On the trail and in the work